Office of Recipient Rights - FAQ's

 In summary, all personal property, including medication, taken into the possession of the facility must be returned to the recipient at the time of discharge.

-A. It is the position of the Department of Community Health Office of Recipient Rights that a PIHP/CMHSP rights officer performing the functions of a Medicaid fair hearings officer is a prohibitive conflict of roles.
+Answer: It is the position of the Department of Community Health Office of Recipient Rights that a PIHP/CMHSP rights officer performing the functions of a Medicaid fair hearings officer is a prohibitive conflict of roles.

 MCL 330.1755(2)(c) requires that the CMHSP ensure that the rights office is protected from pressures that could interfere with the impartial, even-handed and thorough performance of its duties.
 It further indicates at sec.
 755(5) a number of mandates for the rights office, including the provision or coordination of the protection of recipient rights for all directly operated or contracted services and the assurance that all reports of apparent or suspected rights violations within the CMHSP are investigated in accordance with sec.
 778 of the Mental Health Code.